colabottles/toddl/posts/enough-with-dark-patterns-already.md

 Dark isn't *just a word* in the dictionary, oh no. It is also been known to have designated racial groups since the days when this country was _"founded"_.
 Along with black, dark and black was the norm and their connotations may well reinforce social norms pertaining to those groups(*).

 The reasoning behind the usage of the term can be anywhere from, _"What does it matter?
 I don't see anything wrong with it."_ to _"Why do people overreact to everything these days?
-Why can't people not look into things with a microscope?"_
+Why can't people not look into everything with a microscope?"_

 White dudes automatically go on the defensive letting people know about the discomfort they are feeling and they look to others cut from the same cloth for comfort.
 For validation and for support.
 That's a huge part of the problem.